ajreynol/rexec_cvc4/README.md

 # Usage

-Assume a remote machine `remoteHost`, there are two main components of the command line to `rexec remoteHost ...`:
+Assume a remote machine `remoteHost`, there are two main things to specifying on the command line to `rexec remoteHost ...`:

 * What command to execute on the remote machine.
 * How do we want to syncronize the source code to the remote machine.
 This can